Frequently Asked Questions

 Q: What is the process to become a volunteer firefighter?

 A: There are several steps before one can be considered a firefighter:

 - An interview is scheduled with a Chief Officer

-- After a successful interview, a criminal background is done
+- After a successful interview, a criminal background, drug test, and DMV report is done

 - A list of potential volunteers is established

 - Volunteers attend an entry-level volunteer firefighter academy which generally takes place twice a year